josefmonje/html-css-and-basic-bootstrap/chapter1.md

 Using HTML and CSS, create...

 * A resume/C.V.
-* A page showcasing any product
+* A page showcasing an imaginary product you might want
 * A fictitious company website with about, contact, blog, products/services page